microsoft/qTESLA-Library/heuristic/avx2/README.md

 ## qTESLA library: AVX2-optimized implementation for x64 platforms on Linux

-Includes support for the heuristic parameter sets qTESLA-I, qTESLA-III-speed, and qTESLA-III-size.
+Includes support for the heuristic parameter sets qTESLA-I, qTESLA-III and qTESLA-V.

 ## Linux